extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 - takes the name of one or more columns
 - columns are delimited by commas
-- data can be sorted by columns
+- data can be sorted by columns that are not retrieved in the `SELECT` statement
+- must always be the last statement in a `SELECT` statemen